Abra7am/DevOps-projects/Project-02:Microservice Architecture for Phonebook Web Application (Python Flask) with MySQL using K8s/README.md

-# 03: Microservice Architecture for Phonebook Web Application (Python Flask) with MySQL using Kubernetes.
+# Project-02:Microservice Architecture for Phonebook Web Application (Python Flask) with MySQL using K8s.

 ## Description